-VDC providers are required to have monthly VDC invoices computed as a daily rate based on the number of days when direct care was provided to the Veteran in his or her home.
+VDC providers are required to have monthly VDC invoices computed as a daily rate based on the number of days when direct care was provided to the Veteran in their home.
 When completing the EDI 837 or UB-04, the VDC provider only bills the daily rate for days when direct care was provided to the Veteran.

-The number of days when direct care was provided to the Veteran is defined as days when the Veteran paid for a personal care worker (e.g., worker hired and employed by the Veteran) to assist with ADLs or instrumental
+The number of days when direct care was provided to the Veteran is defined as days when the Veteran paid for a personal care worker (e.g., worker hired and employed by the Veteran) to assist with ADLs or instrumental ADLs (IADLs).
+Direct care also